0xTomDaniel/informu-engineer-test/README.md

 ### Requirements

-- App has low battery consumption on phone.
+- App should not consume more than 5-10% of phone battery every 24 hours while in background.
-- High precision location of Mu tag (5-10 meters)
+- High precision location (5-10 meters) of Mu tag when...
-	- at any point it goes out of range of the phone
+	- Mu tag is not with the user
 	- while app is in foreground
 - Send a phone notification when it has been predicted that the user is leaving an item behind but should have it with them.
+	- No more than 1 false notification per day.

 ### Constraints

 - BLE 4.2
-- Up to 20 false positive beacon region exits per day while Mu tag is near phone at -50dBm.
+- Will receive up to 30 false positive beacon region exits from CLLocationManager per day while Mu tag is near phone at -50dBm.
+During these false positive occurances, iOS shows no signal from the Mu tag for up to 1 minute.
 	- Mu tag signal is out of range at ~-90dBm reading on phone.
 	- At a -25dBm reading on phone, the Mu tag is zero distance from the phone.
 	- At -90dBm the Mu tag is about 20 meters from the phone in open space, or about 5 meters from the phone with several walls or obstructions.